petergolde/PurplePen/doc/devdocs/Ideas for Purple Pen Web Application.md

 all of PDF generation.
 Or maybe there is a FontLoader (created from an IFontResolver) that can be used to load and cache fonts.

+Also, there are parts of using PdfSharp that rely on GDI+ for positioning characters in text.
+Look at PdfGraphicsTarget.DrawText and how it measures text.
+May be able to work around this again with SkiaSharp.
+Look at SKFont.GetGlyphPositions and similar.

 Other parts of PdfSharpCore might not be multi-threading sufficient, though it looks pretty good.

 Also would be nice to add support for SkiaSharp.

 ## PDF reading